-Teaching Children with Special Needs (ECE1073) 3 hrs.
+Educating Exceptional Students (ECE1073) 3 hrs.

-This course is designed to assist future childcare and education professionals to be aware of children with special needs.
+This course is designed to assist future childcare and education professionals to be aware of children with exceptionalities.
 It will also provide the skills and competencies needed to assist children with special needs in the classroom.